The history of an antique ball winder yarn dates back many years.

-An antique yarn winder is simply a yarn winder but a far older model than the ones available on the market today, dating from as early as the 19th century.
+An antique yarn winder dating from as early as the 19th century.

 Organize your fiber in a wool bowl while you work.

-There was usually only one main wooden gear, and the gear shaft was always covered and protected completely.
+They’re wood, even the gears!
+There was one main wooden gear, and the gear shaft was covered.

 Want your winding done for you?
 Check out my yarn winder electric post.

-The sticks have knobs, (called wooden dowels), used to hold the yarn, and you can adjust the size to put different sizes of yarns on them.
+The sticks have knobs (wooden dowels) to hold the yarn and adjust the size for different yarns.

 How Does An Antique Yarn Winder Work?

-An antique yarn winder works by creating loops with a circumference of around 72 inches.
-The yarn winder turns about 40 times to create a hank or as called in those days a bundle.
+An antique yarn winder works by creating loops with a 72″ circumference.
+It turns 40 times to create a hank (bundle.)

-When it completes this, the person operating it made a little knot or twist in the yarn to keep it together.
+When complete, the person made a knot to keep it together.

-This process was repeated seven times until a skein of yarn containing roughly 560 yards of yarn was the end result.
+This process was repeated seven times until a skein of 560 yards.

-Keep in mind there were many different versions and some may work slightly differently from the method described here.
-Some don’t wind it into a skein, but rather bobbins, spools, or even into a ball.
+Some don’t wind it into a skein, but bobbins, spools, or a ball.

-The swifts were usually made from wood, spinning horizontally, and lay flat when placed on a tabletop or surface.
+The swifts were wood, spinning horizontally, and lay flat.

-As yarn hanks or skeins didn’t often vary too much in size, there was limited adjustability of the arms.
-After all, there wasn’t really a need for it at that time in history.
+As yarn hanks or skeins didn’t vary in size, there was limited adjustability.

-Spinning accompanied the process of winding yarn, as different methods of spinning create a different texture, tension, or tautness to the yarn.
+Spinning accompanied winding yarn, as different methods create a different texture, tension, or tautness.

-If a specific quality was desired, they often spun the yarn first, then winding it to create a hank, skein, or ball ready to use.
+They spun the yarn first, winding it to create a hank, skein, or ball.

-- In places all over Europe, like Romania, the old ways are still very much alive, with textile makers carrying on the tradition and spinning, winding and weaving their yarn on old, handmade machines.
+- In Romania, textile makers continue spinning, winding and weaving on old, handmade machines

 How Much Is An Antique Spinning Wheel Worth?

 Want to know where to buy yarn?
-Take a look at my post.
+Look at my post.

-There you are, hopefully, you learned a little something to do with the interesting history of yarn.
-It’s always important to be connected to our past to learn and advance for the future.
+It’s important to be connected to our past to learn for the future.

 Which combination would be most suitable for you?
 See my review of the swift and winder.